insurance - car insurance

 Insurance costs, along with other goods and services, have risen in recent years and may make it harder for people to afford basic liability and collision coverage.

-Twenty-one states require at least minimum amounts of uninsured or underinsured motorist coverage as part of their insurance requirements.
+According the the III, 21 states reqduired at least minimum amounts of uninsured or underinsured motorist coverage as of 2023.

-New Jersey has a relatively low minimum requirement — just $15,000 of UM coverage, $5,000 of which is for property damage coverage — compared to other states like Vermont and Maine, which require $50,000 to $100,000 in uninsured motorist coverage to drive legally.
+New Jersey has a relatively low minimum requirement — just $40,000 of uninsured motorist bodily injury coverage per accident, with a $5,000 minimum for for property damage coverage — compared to other states like Vermont and Maine, which require $50,000 to $100,000 in uninsured motorist bodily injury coverage to drive legally.

 Percentage of uninsured motorists by state, ranked